craigfrancis/framework/framework/0.1/doc/system/session.md

 	session::destroy();

-Or as a shortcut to destroy, then start a new session:
+Or as a shortcut to destroy, and then start a new session:

 	session::reset();

-To regenerate the session ID (see below):
+To regenerate the session ID (see security section below):

 	session::regenerate();